Katherinegf/website/gitpod/docs/workspace-classes.md

 ## Good to know

 - Your existing workspaces will continue to use the workspace class that they have been created with.
-- Prebuilds will use the workspace class preference of the installation owner.
+- Prebuilds will use the workspace class that the installation owner (i.e. the user who has [integrated](../docs/integrations) Gitpod with your source control system) has selected for their personal workspaces.
 - If a prebuild exists and your configured workspace class is not sufficient to use the prebuild, the workspace created from that prebuild will use the workspace class of the prebuild instead of the configured one.